jsrishti/hello-world/README.md

 # hello-world
 Hello..
 This is Jasmine Strange.
 Jasmine likes to code and develop.
 Jasmine has so many traits.
 She plays Ludo and Carrom.
-She walks and visit with her dog.
+She walks and visits with her dog.